M+ Online Exhibition Brochure

 A flexible editorial template designed for dynamic layouts

-M+, a preeminent museum in Hong Kong, houses an interdisciplinary and transnational collection of visual art and cultures.
-The museum strives to continuously enhance the audience experience to supplement their ever-expanding collections and ways of seeing.
+M+, a preeminent museum in Hong Kong, houses an interdisciplinary and transnational collection of visual art and culture.
+The museum strives to continuously enhance the visitor experience and supplement its collections and ways of seeing.

 Team

-Studio Earth on user experience and layout design direction
+Jimmy K.K.
+Lam of Studio Earth on consultation, project management, user experience, and layout design.

 Visual Art, and Digital and Editorial Content at M+